darienjonathan/thelazyblog/README.md

 # thelazyblog - what is this?

-This is a pseudo-blog before the real blog comes out.
+This is a pseudo-blog before my real blog comes out.

 Why "thelazyblog"?
 Since this blog comes out of my laziness, procrastinating too much to study the **MEAN** platform (MongoDB, Express, Angular, NodeJS) which means the blog won't be up soon if I didn't decide to do it the lazy way.